-Rosie Leventon makes sculptural installations, for both indoors and in the landscape, using a broad variety of materials from human hair to water stone earth and recycled central heating pipes.
-She also draws and paints, using ink, pencil, acrylic, chalk, bitumen and other media to create proposals for sculpture and installations.
-Although often conceived as outline ideas for larger 3d projects these drawings and maquettes represent a significant body of work in their own right.
+Rosie Leventon makes sculptural installations, for indoors and environmental art in the landscape, using a broad variety of materials from human hair and paperback books to water stone earth and recycled central heating pipes.

 Some of Leventon's installations comprise radical interventions into the interior architecture of a building.
 She has constructed false floors that float on water and which shift under foot.
 Her outdoor installations sometimes highly ambitious in scale often have a functional, regional element, providing water for animals, for example, or promoting biodiversity and regeneration.
 Her work is grounded in a sensitive concern for the natural environment and how we use it.
 Leventon sees her work as interweaving a kind of personal archaeology with the archaeology of contemporary society and the physical archaeology of places.